MakeSchool-Tutorials/Swift-Enums/P0-Enums/content.md

 Raw values are not limited to integers.
 You can also use strings, characters, or floating-point numbers.
 If you aren't using integers you will have to explicitly assign a value to every enum member.

-So far, so basic.
+So far, so good.
 I have showed you that enums in Swift can be used very similarly to enums in Objective-C. Now it's time to dive into some advanced features!

 ##Enums in Swift: Advanced Features

 Enums in Swift have a bunch of features they didn't have in Objective-C. Enums can have initializers, methods, computed properties and they can even conform to protocols!
 We're going to start by exploring another feature, called *Associated Values* because I believe it is the most important enum feature in Swift.

 ###Associated Values
-In Objetive-C we could already associate values with enum members by storing an integer value for each enum entry, as shown at the beginning of this tutorial.
+In Objective-C we could already associate values with enum members by storing an integer value for each enum entry, as shown at the beginning of this tutorial.
 So what is new about this?

-Firstly, associated values allow each enum member to store data of a any type.
+Firstly, associated values allow each enum member to store data of any type.
 One enum member can store a string while another member stores an integer, etc. In Objective-C and when working with raw value enums in Swift, all members need to have the same type (e.g. integer).

 Secondly, associated values are assigned when the enum value is *created*, not when the enum is declared.
 In the young history of the Swift language this feature has most commonly been used to model the return result of functions.
 Let's dive into a larger example to explain associated values.